SixArm/data-mock-helpers/README.md

-Data mock helper files for generating sample data
+# Data mock helper files

 This repo has files with sample names that may be useful for generating sample data.